 All staff have participated in appropriate professional development activities over the past 12 months.
+The school successfully introduced a new approach to performance management based on staff developing inquiry questions linked to subject area needs and then using an evidence based approach to conduct a short piece of professional inquiry to develop and adjust practice to impact positively on students within the school.
 All staff have taken part in three areas of CPD to support the school improvement plan in September significant work took place on both the teaching of reading to support student learning in lessons.
 This was supported by the work of the ELG to refine both the consistency and quality of assessments across Key Stage 3.
 All staff implemented the whole school strategy to support the development of knowledge and the ability of students to learn and then apply knowledge.
 All staff received significant input around safeguarding training as well as completing a number of online modules for online safety, students with allergies and asthma.

-6 staff took part in NPQ's from Middle Leader to Senior Leader to build further capacity across the whole school.
+5 staff took part in NPQ's from Middle Leader to Senior Leader to build further capacity across the whole school.
 All staff received training on delivering relationships and sexual health curriculum alongside training to support the delivery of CEAIG and the use of UNIFROG, as well as a number of sessions around managing behaviour with the development of the TCUP strategy for training.
-The Academy completed year one of the early career framework 2021 and feedback from staff was positive.
+The Academy completed year two of the early career framework 2021 and feedback from staff was positive.